 If you’ve ever had a cheese and meat board, then you definitely had prosciutto.
-Most folks love it, but some are questioning how safe it is.
+Most folks love it, but some are questioning how safe it is to eat raw prosciutto?

 This article is going to answer your question and hopefully any other curiosities you might have about prosciutto.

 No, prosciutto is not raw in the sense we usually mean when talking about meat.
 It is not moist, fresh, raw meat.

 It is a form of deli, a cured meat that does start out raw indeed.
 Due to the curing process and food-borne illnesses are negated.